lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Amount left over after division.
 "15 divided by 4 leaves a remainder of 3."

 repair
 : Fix or mend something broken.
-"We'll repair the leaky roof tomorrow."
+"We’ll repair the leaky roof tomorrow."

 reusable
 : Able to be used again.
 "We pack reusable water bottles instead of plastic ones."

 review
 : Look at or examine again.
-"Let's review the vocabulary words."
+"Let’s review the vocabulary words."

 rewind
 : Wind backwards to original position.
-"Rewind the cassette tape when you're done listening."
+"Rewind the cassette tape when you’re done listening."

 richest
 : Most abundant or valuable.
-"The chocolate cake was the richest I've ever tasted!"
+"The chocolate cake was the richest I’ve ever tasted!"

 river
 : Large, natural freshwater stream.
 "We fished for salmon in the river."